by Estelle Logan

 The transition between employment and working for yourself is immense.
 No longer do you receive regular pay; no longer do you get sick pay, holiday pay or days in lieu.
 Instead, you have to accept that when you’re not working, you’re not earning, and you have to put money away for GST and tax requirements, too.
 That takes organisation.
 With a franchise, you’ll be provided with systems to help you get on top of all that and make the transition into self-employment easier.
 V.I.P. provides business mentoring and regular support meetings with ongoing training to help franchisees manage their businesses better.

 Going into business for yourself is scary.
 The truth is that, until you do it, you cannot be certain whether you are going to make money or not.
 Even then, things like loans, cashflow, taxes and unexpected costs mean that it might be many months before your accountant can tell you how you are really doing.

 It’s different when you buy a franchise.
 A franchisor will know exactly what costs are involved in setting up the business, and be able to give you examples of how other franchisees have grown and progressed over time.
 They will explain funding and cashflow requirements and know about any seasonal variations in their particular industry.
 In some cases, they may even offer paid training or work guarantees.
 The result is that you have a clearer picture of what is required, and what is possible, from day one.

-This article appeared first in Franchise New Zealand (Year 27, Issue 3) and can also be read in our digital issue of the magazine.
+This article appeared in Franchise New Zealand (Year 30, Issue 1) and can also be read in our digital issue of the magazine.